aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/src/HPC/README.md

 ```

 **Note**
-The region and subnet should be unique to your deployment
+The region and subnet should be unique to your deployment.

 ## Set Up
 1. In the root directory at `ma-mono` run `rush install`